mutuki/Shellscriptter/README.txt

-しぇるすくりぷったー（ShellScriptter) is /bin/bash based twitter client.
+Shellscriptter is /bin/bash based twitter client.
+Corresponding to "OAuth" authentication is characterized.
+You are able to ./ execute or include scheduler daemon (e.g cron, launchd) and tweet syslog status.